Roman Chamomile Essential Oil

 When inhaled from a tissue, Roman chamomile essential oil offers welcome relief for hay fever sufferers due to its anti-allergen effect.
 It offers relief to allergic rhinitis and dust allergies too, bringing soothing comfort to irritated and inflamed nasal passages.
 These properties are also extremely useful for calming and soothing the airways for those with asthma too.

 Used in a diffuser or burner, Roman chamomile essential oil is perfect essential oil for calming down noisy children, angry partners and your frazzled nerves.
-Be sure to include it in any blends for stress or anxiety.
+Be sure to include it in any blends for stress, insecurity and states of anxiety.
 If you have trouble sleeping add a few drops to a nice warm bath or use it in a relaxing massage before retiring to bed.
 Add a few drops to a diffuser in your bedroom as well, so that the air is filled with its relaxing aroma when you slip between the sheets.

 Roman chamomile oil is a middle/top note that blends easily with most other essential oils and adds a gentle warmth in a very subtle way.
 Try mixing it with bergamot, clary sage, geranium, jasmine, lavender, linaloe, marjoram sweet, neroli, rose, and sandalwood.